Anarchist Black Cross

 The Anarchist Black Cross (ABC), formerly the Anarchist Red Cross, is an anarchist support organization.
-The group is notable for its efforts at providing prisoners with political literature, but it also organizes material and legal support for class struggle prisoners worldwide.
+The group provides prisoners with political literature and also organizes material and legal support for class struggle prisoners worldwide.
 It commonly contrasts itself with Amnesty International, which is concerned mainly with prisoners of conscience and refuses to defend those accused of encouraging violence.
 The ABC openly supports those who have committed illegal activity in furtherance of revolutionary aims that anarchists accept as legitimate.

 History

-The Anarchist Black Cross offers aid to political prisoners.

 In the early 20th century Russian Empire, dissidents including anarchists and socialists were jailed, exiled, or killed for their resistance to monarchy.
-Different political groups and organizations got together under Political Red Cross umbrella to provide material support for those repressed.
-Political Red Cross split when Social Democrats began filtering the group's support towards people with ideological alignment, thus creating the Anarchist Red Cross to help all social revolutionaries without regard to their political affiliation.
-By 1907, the Red Cross had expanded to Russia, Europe, and the United States, particularly as Russians fled persecution but from exile, continued to support imprisoned political dissidents.
-The Russian empire fell in 1917 and by releasing its political prisoners, obviated any need for the Red Cross, but as the Bolshevik communists rose and adopted the tsar's tactics, anarchists once again returned to prisoner aid.
-The group later changed its name from Red to Black Cross to not invoke the international humanitarian Red Cross.
+Different political groups and organizations got together under the Political Red Cross umbrella to provide material support for those repressed.
+The Political Red Cross split when Social Democrats began filtering the group's support towards people with ideological alignment, thus creating the Anarchist Red Cross to help all social revolutionaries without regard to their political affiliation.
+By 1907, the Anarchist Red Cross had expanded to Russia, Europe, and the United States, particularly as Russians fled persecution, but from exile, continued to support imprisoned political dissidents.
+The Russian empire fell in 1917 and by releasing its political prisoners, obviated any need for the Anarchist Red Cross.
+But as the Bolshevik communists rose and adopted the tsar's tactics, anarchists once again returned to prisoner aid.
+The group later changed its name from Red to Black Cross to not invoke the international humanitarian aid organization the International Red Cross.